nd82soft-dev/jobpostingmatch.com/README.md

-# ResumePro AI - Premium Resume & Job Match Analyzer
+# jobpostingmatch.com - Premium Resume & Job Match Analyzer

 🎯 **Upload your resume.
 See exactly why you're not getting interviews — and fix it.**